Wanchun-Jiang/ICC-Introspective-Congestion-Control-for-Consistent-High-Performance/User-space/ICC/README.md

 Installation
 ------------

-Dependencies: Makepp, Google protocol buffers, Boost C+ library, FFTW3 and jemalloc.
+Dependencies: Makepp, Google protocol buffers, Boost C+ library, FFTW3, jemalloc, and Gnuplot.
 On Ubuntu install using

-`sudo apt-get install g++ makepp libboost-dev libprotobuf-dev protobuf-compiler libjemalloc-dev iperf libboost-python-dev fftw3 fftw3-dev`
+`sudo apt-get install g++ makepp libboost-dev libprotobuf-dev protobuf-compiler libjemalloc-dev iperf libboost-python-dev fftw3 fftw3-dev gnuplot`

+MAHIMAHI should be also installed for the local test of ICC.

+`sudo add-apt-repository -y ppa:keithw/mahimahi sudo apt-get update`
+`sudo apt-get install mahimahi`

 Run: `makepp` in the base directory.
 It should create 'sender' and 'receiver' executables in the home directory.
 Uses the makepp build